 Digital Placemaking Category

-PopMap: Transitioning to a “new normal”by City ID
+PopMap: Transitioning to a “new normal”

 At City ID we are focussed on improving people’s understanding and experience of places, transport environments and mobility services.
 From our home base in Bristol, and our US studio in San Francisco, we have been involved in highly renowned wayfinding and placemaking projects all over the world – from UK cities like Birmingham, Manchester, Sheffield and London, to large scale international projects in New York, Moscow and San Francisco to name a few.